Mortal/designtojs/Readme.md

 ### 'Should not' Operator:

-If the argument is not null or undefined, the function will return immediatly and call the given callback function with the argument.
+If the argument is not null or undefined, the function will return immediately and call the given callback function with the argument.

 Syntax:
 ```